jgkeene/notes/book-notes/2-tools/New-VersionControlWithGit.rst

-  git branch NEW-BRANCH STARTING-COMMIT         Create a branch at a specific commit git checkout NEW-BRANCH                       Switch to another branch (equiv.) git checkout -b NEW-BRANCH STARTING-COMMIT    Create a branch at a specific commit and swithch to it
+  git branch NEW-BRANCH STARTING-COMMIT         Create a branch at a specific commit git checkout NEW-BRANCH                       Switch to another branch

   git checkout -m NEW-BRANCH                    Switch to another branch and attempt to merge changes